 - George Frederick Anstey (b 1895 with Sarah, died 1897);

-- John Anstey (b 25 December 1896, a farmer living with his family at Cliff Farm, Wapley in 1911.
+- John Anstey (b 25 December 1896, a farmer living with his family at Cliff Farm, Wapley in the 1911 Census.
 He was unmarried and still living at Cliff Farm in the 1939 Register.
 He died 1974 Chipping Sodbury);

-- Catherine May Anstey (b 21 May 1905, known as May, unmarried and living on the family farm Cliff Farm Wapley in the 1939 Register.
+- Catherine May Anstey (b 21 May 1905, known as May, unmarried and living on the family farm Cliff Farm Wapley in the 1911 Census and 1939 Register.
 She died in 1992 in Bristol);

-- Kate Lloyd Anstey (b 28 August 1907, an unmarried school teacher living on the family farm Cliff Farm Wapley in the 1939 Register.
+- Kate Lloyd Anstey (b 28 August 1907, an unmarried school teacher living on the family farm Cliff Farm Wapley in the 1911 Census and 1939 Register.
 She died 1993 Chipping Sodbury); and

 In 1861 Charlie was living at at 3 Whitehill Llantrissent, Monmouthshire with his parents.
 By 1871 he was living at was living at 108 Pen-y-lan Farm Rogerstone, Monmouthshire.
 In 1886 he was living at Stover Farm, Yate, then by 1888 he was living at Goose Green Farm, Yate.
 In 1904 Charlie moved to Cliff Farm in Wapley where he was still residing in the 1911 Census.
 Charlie died in 1914, he was buried at St Mary’s Churchyard in Yate.